t2ym/thin-hook/README.md

       - `service-worker-ready`: `true` if the entry HTML page is decoded; `false` if encoded.
 This parameter must be at the end of the URL
     - `<script src="script.js?no-hook=true"></script>`: skip hooking for the source script
     - `<script no-hook>...</script>`: skip hooking for the embedded script
+    - `<script context-generator no-hook>hook.contextGenerators.custom = function (astPath) {...}</script>`: register a custom context generator for both Service Worker and browser document
+      - Only embedded scripts are supported
+      - Valid only in the main entry document with `hook.min.js` for Service Worker
+      - Must be runnable in both Service Worker and browser document
     - register as Service Worker
       - `Service-Worker-Allowed` HTTP response header must have an appropriate scope for the target application
 - `hook.serviceWorkerTransformers`: